cfoos/HApi-hole/README.md

 Now you should have pi-hole at http://192.168.2.99/admin/
-Some of the pods for this do not start and https access does not work.
-I have not had issues with http or the actual dns part of it.

 You can test the HA aspect by finding which node the services is running on and shutting it down.
 Your ceph cluster should give you warnings but still work, and dns should work again in 8 minutes.
 There is a default 5 minute wait, then for me it takes 3 min to start on the new node.

-I left ceph on defaults for rbd and cephfs in this case since with 3 nodes it will do a 3 copy replication meaning that each of your nodes has a copy of the data and with multi-master on k3s your pi-hole should survive 2 nodes dying.
+I left ceph on defaults for cephfs in this case since with 3 nodes it will do a 3 copy replication meaning that each of your nodes has a copy of the data and with multi-master on k3s your pi-hole should survive 2 nodes dying.